saifshahriar/dwm-saif/README.md

 (This will start dwm on display :1 of the host foo.bar.)

+### Display Manager
+If you are using a display manager (i.e. lightdm, sddm, gdm) and if you have already ran the `./install -i` command, you should see it in the login screen list.

+### Status Bar
 In order to display status info in the bar, you can do something like this in your .xinitrc: